 Reporting & Assessment

-At KS3 the school will monitor student progress using four stages, which will be tracked against criteria used in the curriculum maps of each subject.
-Each child on entry will be given a target stage based primarily on their KS2 SAT's scores.
+At KS3 the Academy will monitor student progress using four stages, which will be tracked against criteria used in the curriculum maps of each subject.
+Each student on entry will be given a target stage based primarily on their KS2 SAT's scores.
 The target stage will reflect potential GCSE grade outcomes.
 Throughout the year subject teachers will assess your child using one of the four stages which will allow you and your child to see the progress they are making in each subject.
-Curriculum overviews will be available on the school website, this will enable parents/carers and students to focus on specific curricular areas.
+Curriculum overviews will be available on the Academy website, this will enable parents/carers and students to focus on specific curricular areas.

 Students will be expected to reflect on their progress at each data entry point, and this will be discussed with teachers and tutors, and with parents/carers at consultation events.
 As students’ progress to KS4, GCSE grades will also be used on some assessments and reports so that parents/carers and students are aware of their progress towards their GCSE targets.